Yossrizal/word-game/README.md

 - `dict/answers.txt` — words the game chooses from
 - `dict/allowed.txt` — valid guesses (auto-merged with answers on load)

-Both files are bundled with the full Wordle dictionary (~14 855 entries).
+Both files ship with a comprehensive five-letter English dictionary (~14 855 entries).
 To use your own:

 1. Replace either/both files with your word lists (one 5-letter word per line; case-insensitive).
-2. Refresh the browser — the Vue app re-fetches the files on startup.
+2. Refresh the browser — the app re-fetches the files on startup.

 If the files can’t be fetched (e.g. server misconfiguration), the app falls back to a tiny built-in list and shows a toast warning.

 ## Statistics

-- Stored in `localStorage` under `word-vue:stats`.
+- Stored in `localStorage` under `word-game:stats`.
 - Includes games played, win rate, current/max streak, and guess distribution.
 - Clearing browser storage (or using incognito) resets the stats.